kubernetes/minikube/site/content/en/docs/Reference/Commands/node.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

-## minikube cache add
+## minikube node add

-Add an image to local cache.
+Adds a node to the given cluster.

 ### Synopsis

-Add an image to local cache.
+Adds a node to the given cluster config, and starts it.

 ```
-minikube cache add [flags]
+minikube node add [flags]
 ```

 ### Options

 ```
+      --control-plane   If true, the node added will also be a control plane in addition to a worker.
   -h, --help            help for add
+      --worker          If true, the added node will be marked for work.
+Defaults to true. (default true)
 ```

 ### Options inherited from parent commands